shipuicom/core/README.md

 # ✨ Sparkle UI

 This is a early stage alpha version of the Sparkle UI.
-It is not ready for production use.
+It is not ready for production use not because the compoents are not polished but because their APIs can change drastically and often.

 ## Todos for v1 beta